marekater/Data-Science-Portfolio/Capstone project 1/README.md

 collection of necessary patient data and, on their basis, determine whether the patient needs an additional examination.

-#### Analysis

-The aim of this project is to find correlations between different risk factors for cervical cancer and through statistical analysis and visualization methods identify the key ones.

 #### Data Source

 [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Cervical+cancer+%28Risk+Factors%29)